jurmous/async-hbase-client/README.md

 This project implements the whole RPC layer upon a Netty based stack to be non-blocking.
 This is particularly useful in event-driven applications in which blocking threads are unwanted.
 It also enables more types of async RPC calls than Hbase enables.
-(Which is mostly row based)
+(Which is currently mostly row based)

 # Current status